academic-union/kevinlv/_pages/about.md

 ## About me:

 I am a third-year master in ECE at the Georgia Institute of Technology and Tianjin University.
 Before that, I earned my bachelor’s degrees from Tianjin University in 2022.
-I am fortunate to collaborate with researchers of Georgia Tech, HKUST, University of Macau and Tianjin University.
+I am fortunate to collaborate with researchers of   <span style="color:#004080"> Georgia Tech, HKUST, University of Macau and Tianjin University.  </span>

 I am currently or potentially interested in the following topics:

-* Domain-specific accelerator: How to design task-oriented hardware accelerators, specifically focusing on real-time data handling and low-power performance?
+* **Domain-specific accelerator**: How to design task-oriented hardware accelerators, specifically focusing on real-time data handling and low-power performance?
-* Software and Hardware co-design: How to integrate software and hardware to achieve task-specific accelerators?
+* **Software and Hardware co-design**: How to integrate software and hardware to achieve task-specific accelerators?
-* Image coding for machine vision tasks: How can we develop deep learned image compression techniques that effectively support a range of downstream vision tasks like semantic segmentation and object detection?
+* **Image coding for machine vision tasks**: How can we develop deep learned image compression techniques that effectively support a range of downstream vision tasks like semantic segmentation and object detection?

 I am actively seeking Ph.D. positions for Fall 2025.
 If you have or know of any opportunities that align with my interests, I would be grateful if you could contact me at ylyu72@gatech.edu.
 I am very interested in discussing any potential opportunities.
 Thank you!